Rituals to Celebrate Lughnasadh / Lammas

 Lunar and Solar Lughnasadh

-Lughnasadh is commonly celebrated on August 1st, following the Gregorian calendar.
-However, when considering both the lunar phases and solar positions, we encounter two distinct dates, and even a portal, for this blessed festival.
-Lunar Lughnasadh coincides with the Aquarius Full Moon, while Solar Lughnasadh occurs when the Sun reaches 15 degrees in Leo.
+Lughnasadh is traditionally celebrated on August 1st, according to the Gregorian calendar.
+However, when we consider both the lunar phases and solar positions, we find that this blessed festival can actually be marked by two distinct dates, and even a special portal.
+Lunar Lughnasadh aligns with the nearest New or Full Moon to Solar Lughnasadh.
+Solar Lughnasadh, on the other hand, occurs when the Sun reaches 15 degrees in Leo.

 Around these dates, we are invited to celebrate the abundance of nature and the harvest of our endeavors with a grateful heart.
 It is a time to honor the fruits of our labor and appreciate the blessings that have graced our lives and express gratitude for the work, experiences, community, and growth that have shaped our journey so far.
 And this goes beyond just the harvest, but also to that which we have nurtured in other areas of our lives too.